-Once there’s a diagnosis and maybe medication on board, it can still take quite a conscious effort to overcome these entrenched patterns and emotional responses.
+Once there’s a diagnosis and maybe medication on board, it can still take enormous effort to overcome these entrenched patterns and emotional responses.
 Especially if you don’t know what they are or how to do it.

 Moreover, how do you distinguish ADHD symptoms, which should respond to medication, from these entrenched poor coping responses?
-This is often-overlooked essential challenge and, in my long observation, why even the best attempts at medication don’t create results folks are hoping for.
+This is an often-overlooked essential challenge.
+In my long-held observation, it’s why even the best attempts at medication don’t create results folks are hoping for.

-I’ve tackled this topic for years, in my writing and in my presentations to the public and clinicians, from San Francisco to Turkey–and now in my online training.
+I’ve tackled this topic for years, in my writing and in my presentations to the public and clinicians, from San Francisco to Turkey.
+Now you can find ADHD couple interventions in my online training.
 For more information: Solving Your Adult ADHD Puzzle

 Could I Depend On Him?